mikedesu/raylib-rpg/SCRATCH.md

 2. how to recursively light the tiles so that we do not light any tiles behind a wall, or dampen the light if it passes thru an entity or such
 3. moving light sources

+the problem with the black boxes is that we are calling the tile light decrease multiple times on the same tile we fixed it for some cases but not others meaning we still have a more generic version to look for

+lol thats one way to solve it
+increase the differential between light increments and set the default lighting to the minimum

+lets try a default of 5 or higher...... i know the math wont be right but if it was, after removing all the torches the tiles light level should be the default again

+temporarily setting them to else ifs because that worked but resulted in top-left lighting only cant hardcode this because we need to handle different light increments for future torches, rings, etc gonna take a break for tonight :D